batestin1/pySoundLike/README.md

 >> <h3> Resume </h3>

 <p> This code is like a poetic cupid: it finds rhymes for any words you want!
-It uses the pronouncing library to find other words that rhyme with the given word, and suggests a random rhyme among those found.
+It uses intelligence to find other words that rhyme with the given word, and suggests a random rhyme among those found.
 If it doesn't find any rhymes, he's also kind and says he couldn't find anything.
 In a very rhyming way: he's your friend who, when the rhyme fails, makes a cafuné! </p>

 >> <h3> How install </h3>